v-spassky/aihelp/README.md

 ### Configuring

-Open the script with a text editor of your choice and set the `API_KEY` variable:
+Open the script with a text editor of your choice and set the `OPENAI_API_TOKEN` variable:

 `nano ~/.local/bin/aihelp.sh`